ehudreiter/accuracySharedTask/README.md

 For more information or to register interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk

-## Important Updates:
-Please note that prior to the commits on Monday 22nd February, the line for S042 in [games.csv](https://github.com/ehudreiter/accuracySharedTask/blob/games.csv) was incorrect (it referred to an incorrect game which is not part of the shared task).
-There was also an issue with the GSML for S029.
-Both of these have been fixed, but please make sure you are on the most recent version of this repository.

 ## What is in this repo
 This repository contains a set of 60 accuracy-annotated texts for the shared task, some of which were extracted from https://github.com/nlgcat/evaluating_accuracy.